-Suggested prompting questions for farmers to share from their experience:
+Suggested discussion questions for farmers to share from their experience:

-- What do you know about bacteria, viruses and parasites.
-How does this apply to your farm? - What have you learned from your past experience in food service roles, or just in general life, about the importance of handwashing and avoiding cross-contamination? - What kind of cleaning and sanitizing products have you tried on your farm?
+- What have you learned from your past experience in food service roles, or just in general, about the importance of handwashing and avoiding cross-contamination? - What kind of cleaning and sanitizing products have you tried on your farm?
 How did those work out?
 Do you have any questions about them?

-Suggested prompting questions to find out what participants want to learn:
+Suggested discussion questions to find out what participants want to learn:

 - Do you have handwashing facilities on your farm?
 Where are they located?
 Are they convenient?
 What do you like or not like about them? - Do you have a policy about working when sick?
-What are the challenges with that (prompts if necessary: work not getting done, not being able to pay employees, etc.)
+What are the challenges (e.g., work not getting done, not being able to pay employees, etc.) with that?